red-data-tools/red_amber/doc/DataFrame.md

 - keys or booleans by a block

     `slice {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return indeces or a boolean Array with a same length as `size`.
-Self is passed as block parameter.
+Block is called in the context of self.

     ```ruby
+    # return a DataFrame with bill_length_mm is in 2*std range around mean
     penguins.slice do
+      vector = self[:bill_length_mm]
       min = vector.mean - vector.std
       max = vector.mean + vector.std
       vector.to_a.map { |e| (min..max).include? e }